dheerajkumar2293/htb-soc-analyst-labs/modules/05-understanding-log-sources-&-investigating-with-splunk/Intrusion-Detection-Splunk.md

-# Intrusion Detection with Splunk - Complete Lab with Screenshots
+# Intrusion Detection with Splunk

 ## Overview